Download This Sample

 - Charles Darwin also made a few voyages through the Pacific in order to collect information about the properties of the ocean.

-- The most significant characteristic of the Pacific Ocean is its andesite line, which separates mafic basaltic volcanic rocks from the felsic andesitic volcanic rock (see descriptions below).
+- The most significant characteristic of the Pacific Ocean is its andesite line, which separates mafic basaltic volcanic rocks from the felsic andesitic volcanic rock.

-- Mafic – igneous rock that is rich in magnesium and iron.
+- Mafic is an igneous rock that is rich in magnesium and iron.

-- Basaltic -igneous rock formed by the rapid cooling of lava.
+- Basaltic is an igneous rock formed by the rapid cooling of lava.

-- Felsic – igneous rocks that are rich in feldspar and quartz.
+- Felsic is an igneous rock that is rich in feldspar and quartz.

-- Since the Pacific Ocean covers both the Northern and Southern Hemisphere, it is exposed to different weather patterns depending on the region being looked at.
+- Since the Pacific Ocean covers both the Northern and Southern Hemispheres, it is exposed to different weather patterns depending on the region.